What are the terms and conditions?

 1.4 Reference in these terms to "working days" are to days other than Saturdays and Sundays and public holidays.

-2.1 Your Application is an offer to us to enter into a binding contract with us to purchase a place on the Course.
+2.1 Your Application is an offer to us to enter into a binding contract with us to purchase a place on the Class.
 We are free to accept or decline your Application at our absolute discretion.
-Your offer is only accepted when we send you written confirmation that your Application is accepted or that we are able to offer you a place on the Course (the "Confirmation").
+Your offer is only accepted when we send you written confirmation that your Application is accepted or that we are able to offer you a place on the Class (the "Confirmation").

 2.2 At the point of our Confirmation, a contract will come into existence between us and you (the "Contract").
-The Contract will continue until the completion of the Course, unless it is cancelled earlier in accordance with these Terms.
+The Contract will continue until the completion of the Class, unless it is cancelled earlier in accordance with these Terms.

 2.3 The Contract will be subject to these Terms and the Booking Form.
-We consider that these Terms and the Booking Form set out the entire agreement between you and us in relation to the Course.
+We consider that these Terms and the Booking Form set out the entire agreement between you and us in relation to the Class.

 2.4 Please check that the details in these Terms and the Booking form are complete and accurate.
 If you think that there is a mistake in the Terms or the Booking Form or that they do not contain relevant information that you are relying on, please notify us and ask us to confirm any agreed changes in writing before you submit your Application.